tonypeng1/llamaindex/README.md

 1.  **Milvus (The "Librarian"):** Stores mathematical **embeddings** and **Node IDs**.
 When you ask a question, Milvus identifies the most relevant IDs.
 It does *not* store or send the full text to the LLM.
 2.  **MongoDB (The "Bookshelf"):** Stores the **full text** and **node relationships** (prev/next).
 Once Milvus finds the relevant IDs, the system "checks out" the full text from MongoDB.
 3.  **Context Expansion:** If enabled, the system automatically retrieves neighboring nodes from MongoDB to provide the LLM with surrounding context.
+4.  **Chronological Synthesis:** Before the final response is generated, the `SortedResponseSynthesizer` deduplicates all retrieved nodes and sorts them by page number.
+This ensures the LLM receives context in a logical, sequential order, which is critical for multi-page summaries and timeline-based queries.
-4.  **Summary Path:** A separate MongoDB collection stores summary nodes, used exclusively by the `summary_tool` for "big picture" questions, bypassing the vector search entirely.
+5.  **Summary Path:** A separate MongoDB collection stores summary nodes, used exclusively by the `summary_tool` for "big picture" questions, bypassing the vector search entirely.

 ### Metadata Pipeline (Two-Stage Filtering)
 The system applies metadata filters in two distinct phases:

 1.  **Ingestion Stage (Extraction):** During `main.py` execution, **GLiNER** extracts named entities and **LangExtract** enriches nodes with structured semantic metadata (e.g., categories, advice types).
-This metadata is stored in both Milvus and MongoDB.
+The system uses a **Unified Schema Registry** in `extraction_schemas.py` to apply domain-specific configurations (Academic, Financial, Technical, etc.).
 2.  **Retrieval Stage (Filtering):** When a query is processed in `rag_factory.py`, the `DynamicFilterQueryEngine` analyzes the query to extract relevant entities and semantic filters.
 These are applied as `MetadataFilters` to the vector search, ensuring the retriever only considers nodes matching the query's specific context.

 ### Multimodal Handling (MinerU)